 Information on this page describes ways that agencies can partner with us to host a Peace Corps Coverdell Fellow.

-UA Coverdell Fellows commit to 450 hours of service and outreach annually for two years.
+UA Coverdell Fellows commit to providing approximately 320 hours of service and outreach annually for each of two years.
 Service must benefit an underserved community in the United States or its territories.
-Service is usually conducted through an internship, which is usually paid, but is sometimes a volunteer or academic experience.
+Service is usually conducted through a quarter-time (.25 FTE) Outreach Assistantship, which is usually paid, but is sometimes a volunteer or academic experience.

 Paid internships most commonly take place with funding from:

 - Academic internships for credit or major projects